Senior couple reviewing documents with consultant at office desk with laptop.

 Source: ESPN – Tim Duncan Loses $20 Million

-• Verify Fiduciary Status: Confirm advisors’ fiduciary obligations through independent verification, such as the SEC’s Investment Adviser Public Disclosure (IAPD) website.
+• Verify Fiduciary Status: Check an advisor’s legal obligations on the SEC’s Investment Adviser Public Disclosure (IAPD) website or similar resources.

-• Demand Transparency: Insist on clear explanations of fee structures, potential conflicts, and detailed investment rationales.
+• Demand Transparency: Insist on clear explanation of all fees, conflicts, and investment rationale before moving forward.

 Similar Posts